-Competition Venue shall provide to the NCAA a set of guidelines, similar to those outlined below, that identify items that are not permitted in the venue no fewer than 120 days prior to the first NCAA championship related event.
+Competition venue shall provide to the NCAA a set of guidelines, similar to those outlined below, that identify items that are not permitted in the venue no fewer than 120 days prior to the first NCAA championship related event.
 The NCAA will then utilize and share that information with its NCAA Corporate Champions and Corporate Partners.

 Laser Pointers.
-Laser pointers of any kind.
+Laser pointers of any kind are not allowed.